auralius/LuGre/README.md

 This is the second attempt at reconstructing the paper.
 Here, I use the built-in MATLAB solver: ode23s, which is designed for a stiff system.
 Thus, it takes less time to complete the simulation.
 In order to use MATLAB built-in solver, the problem must be first formalized.
 Plese see the PDF file [here](./problem_formalization.pdf).

+3. demo3.m

+This is an additional simulation to demonstrate the friction observer.
+This is not shown in the paper.
+Basically, this is a numerical simulation of section V.B, for position control with a unit-step input.

 -------------------------------

 Not shown in the paper